ACT Brumbies: Crusaders

-Due to the COVID-19 pandemic, the Brumbies have been unable to play any non-Australian teams since 15 March 2020.
-With pandemic conditions easing, the Brumbies are scheduled to play the Crusaders again in May 2021.
-This will be the first Brumbies-Crusaders game in over two years, with the Brumbies currently on a nine-game losing streak against the Crusaders.

 Queensland Reds

 The 2020 Super Rugby AU final was contested by the Brumbies and the Reds, with the Brumbies winning 28–23.
 The Reds only won one game between these teams in the first fifteen years of Super Rugby.
-The Reds have the only away win in this rivaly since 2015, beating the Brumbies 40-38 in Canberra in a great Australian derby despite trailing 17-0 early in the game.
-The fierce rivals contested the 2021 Super Rugby AU final later that year, with The Reds winning 19-16.
+The Reds have the only away win in this rivalry since 2015, beating the Brumbies 40–38 in Canberra in a great Australian derby despite trailing 17-0 early in the game.
+The fierce rivals contested the 2021 Super Rugby AU final later that year.
+In a rematch of the previous year's fixture The Reds prevailed 19–16.
+The Brumbies led for almost the entire match and spent the final 10 minutes desperately defending their own line before a try by the Reds' captain James O'Connor five minutes into injury time handed the Reds victory and avenged the previous year's defeat.

 The four years that Ewen McKenzie, who played for the Brumbies in Super 12, was coach of the Reds was considered the high water mark of the interstate rivalry.
 In 2010, 2012, and 2013, the Rod Macqueen Cup games decided whether either the Brumbies or the Reds made the playoff.
 In 2010, the Rod Macqueen Cup game was the difference between the Reds finishing 4th (in the playoffs) and 5th (not in the playoffs).
 In 2012 and 2013, if the losing team had won just one of the Rod Macqueen Cup games, they would have won the conference ahead of the other.